ProgrammeChef/ProgrammeChef/README.md

 # 💫 About Me:
-I earned a master's degree in information engineering from the University of the Philippines seven years ago and contributed to performance optimization and functional improvement of several projects at three companies.<br>I have a special hobby in Python, C, and C++20, and am currently learning Rust.
+I earned a master's degree in information engineering from the University of the Philippines seven years ago and contributed to performance optimization and functional improvement of several projects at three companies.<br>I have a special hobby in Python, and am currently learning Rust.
 I have extensive experience with JavaScript and TypeScript.

 # 💻 Tech Stack: